Get the Recipes

 When it comes to condiments that not all people are familiar with, I like to provide real-world applications for them.
 The short answer to this question is, "Pretty much anything!"
 Over the past few weeks, I've spooned XO sauce over noodles, rice, and seared scallops.
 I've used it to make a puttanesca-adjacent tomato sauce, I've put it in vinaigrettes, and added it to stir-fried asparagus, Chinese broccoli, and green beans.

 I gave some to Daniel to use as a glaze for his sous vide chicken wings.
 He then took a jar home and fed some to his toddler.
-Our noodle soup aficionado, Sho, has started spiking his lunchtime ramen with XO.
+Our ramen aficionado, Sho, has used it to come up with an XO mazemen, or soup-less ramen.
 It's not hard to find new uses for XO.
 And stay tuned, because I have more recipe applications coming soon.
 In the meantime, make a batch for yourself!